gaelazzo/myKode_Backend/client/components/metadata/jsDataSet.md

 <a name="module_DataSet..skipSecurity"></a>

 ### DataSet~skipSecurity([arg]) ⇒ <code>\*</code> \| <code>boolean</code>
-Get/Set a flag indicating that this table is not subjected to security functions in a Jquery fashioned style
+Get/Set a flag indicating that this table is not subjected to security functions in a jQuery fashioned style

 **Kind**: inner method of [<code>DataSet</code>](#module_DataSet)